Academy Award Nominee for Documentary Short Subject Coproduced by Ithaca College Alum

 The 85th Academy Awards ceremony will be broadcast on ABC on Sunday, Feb.
 24.

-Originally published in Media Relations: Academy Award Nominee for Documentary Short Subject Coproduced by Ithaca College Alum.
+Originally published in IC News: Academy Award Nominee for Documentary Short Subject Coproduced by Ithaca College Alum.